rropen/Repo-Template/.github/SECURITY.md

 Report security bugs by emailing the lead maintainer at [Josh.Haines@Rolls-Royce.com](mailto:Josh.Haines@Rolls-Royce.com).

-The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+The lead maintainer will acknowledge your email within 48 hours and may ask for additional information or guidance.

 Report security bugs in third-party modules to the person or team maintaining the module.

-## Comments on this Policy

-If you have suggestions on how this process could be improved please submit a pull request.